oplS17projects/Ballot/README.md

 ## Group Responsibilities

 ### Brandon Karl @brandonkarl
-For this project I will be responsible for retrieving the text data from the net-url request and creating the JSON object.
+For this project I will be responsible for retrieving the text data from the `(net-url)` request and creating the JSON object.
 I will also be implementing the algorithms necessary to better organize the data into a useful way and have it be in a printable format, using accumulate and map.
-I wil also be helping serey with setting up the basic GUI for this information to be shown on screen.
+I will also be helping Serey with setting up the basic GUI for this information to be shown on screen.

+### Serey Morm @smorm

+My portion of the work involves using the retrieved information and rendering it to the UI`(racket/gui)`.
+To render the images, I will be using the `(net/url)` library as well as making a responsive UI (scaling image size, buttons, text boxes, etc.).